thehonorguard/mkdocs/docs/RoleGuide/medic.md

 ### Infantry

-For all non-medical personnel we recommended to take the following medical supplies with you:
+For all non-medical personnel we recommend to take the following medical supplies with you:

 |                |
 | -------------- |